Probate Q&A Series What Responsibilities Does a Probate Administrator Have in North Carolina – and How Can Estate Debts and Taxes Be Managed?

 3. Notifying Heirs and Creditors

-North Carolina law requires the administrator to notify known heirs and next of kin.
-The administrator must also publish a notice to creditors in a local newspaper and mail written notice to any person who filed a claim or is known to be a creditor.
-Creditors then have four months to present claims.
-(See N.C.G.S. § 28A-19-3.)
+North Carolina law requires the administrator to notify known heirs and devisees.
+The administrator must also publish a notice to creditors and mail or otherwise deliver notice to all persons, firms, and corporations having unsatisfied claims who are known or can be reasonably ascertained.
+Creditors generally must present claims within the time stated in the notice, which must be at least three months from the first publication.
+(See N.C.G.S. § 28A-14-1 and § 28A-19-3.)

 4. Paying Debts and Expenses